shap/shap/README.md

 pip install shap
 ```

-## XGBoost (LightGBM) example
+## XGBoost example

 While SHAP values can explain the output of any machine learning model, we have developed a high-speed exact algorithm for ensemble tree methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
-This has been integrated directly into XGBoost and LightGBM (*make sure you have the latest checkout of master*), and you can use the `shap` package for visualization in a Jupyter notebook:
+Fast C++ implementations are supported for *XGBoost*, *LightGBM*, and *scikit-learn* tree models through the `shap` package:

 ```python
 import xgboost